sobjornstad/tersen/tersen.md

   and the output will always be all-caps.
 * If the matched text itself was all-caps, its tersened output will be as well.
-* If the matched text was title case, its tersened output will have its first character capitalized.
+* If the matched text was title case, its tersened output will be in title case.
-  (TODO: Would be nice to make this proper title case.)
 * Otherwise, the output will be whatever case the replacement is.

 Though these rules are not always perfect,